JJRR5/Thumbnail-Creator/README.md

 | ~/Personal/thumbnail_creator.py      | alias thumbnail="python3  ~/Personal/thumbnail_creator.py"       |
 ---
 -   *your_alias --thumb-all*
-    - Run <mark>thumb-all</mark> command in a directory where you want to create your thumbnails , the command will create a folder called thumbnails where all of the images that you have in the current path will have a thumbnail.
+    - Run <mark>thumb-all</mark> command in a directory where you want to create your thumbnails.

 ---
 -   *your_alias --thumb **< name_of_your_image> < .jpg >***